-The fuel system consists of a fuel tank (the volume is given in the technical data sheet), sender and fuel level gauge (optional), filler neck and fuel cap.
+The fuel system consists of a fuel tank (the volume is given in the technical data sheet), sender and fuel level gauge (optional), filler neck, fuel cap and air vent.

-Fig. 17.
+Fig. 15.
 The location of the fuel cap on the rear deck.